Opposite of having an outcome which is certain or beyond doubt

 “Thousands of hours of consular time are spent picking up the pieces after easily avoidable accidents.”

-Opposite of given official approval after meeting certain standards, as an accredited university
+Opposite of given official approval after meeting certain standards

 Opposite of under a promise, vow or guarantee